wtsi-hgi/softpack-core/README.md

   port: int # Port of the GSB server

 recipes:
   toAddr: Optional[str]        # Address to which recipe requests will be sent.
   fromAddr: Optional[str]      # Address from which recipe requests will be sent.
   smtp: Optional[str]          # Address to an SMTP relay
+  localHostname: Optional[str] # Hostname to use for SMTP HELO.
 ```

 ## Usage